panzerdp/dmitripavlutin.com/content/static-pages/about-me/index.md

 My name is Dmitri Pavlutin.
 I'm a software developer specialized in Frontend technologies.

-In this blog I write my thoughts and experience on Frontend development.
-[Subscribe](/newsletter/) if you are interested in knowing more about JavaScript language analysis, clean code practices and efficient system design.
+In this blog, I write my thoughts and experience on Frontend development.
+[Subscribe](/newsletter/) if you are interested in knowing more about JavaScript language analysis, clean code practices, and efficient system design.

 ![Dmitri Pavlutin Ocean Picture](./images/dmitri-pavlutin-ocean.png)